Q. What is an RPT?

 Q. How long will I have to wait for you to come tune my piano?

-A. Sometimes I can get to you in the same day if there is an emergency.
-In most cases you’re looking at a few days out, but I’ve been known to get my clients in before they can bat an eye.
-So give me a call at (801) 410-0018 and I’ll get you in pronto.
+A. Sometimes we can get to you in the same day if there is an emergency.
+In most cases you’re looking at a few days (sometimes weeks) out, but we’ve been known to get my clients in before they can bat an eye.
+So CLICK HERE to see our availability or give us a call/text at (801) 410-0018 and we’ll get you in pronto.